Arfa-Ahsan/Arfa-Ahsan/README.md

 - Estimate championship outcomes using Monte Carlo simulations
 - Provide real-time weather analysis
 - Deliver official YouTube race highlights
 - Retrieve data through google search engine

 All insights are delivered through a natural conversational interface, giving users a seamless, interactive F1 experience.

 🔹 [**Content Creation Agents**](https://github.com/Arfa-Ahsan/Content_Creation_Agents)
 An AI-driven multi-agent content generation system built on CrewAI.
 It automates the process of creating engaging, SEO-optimized content through three collaborating agents:

-1) Media Analyst – Researches the given topic and identifies trending discussions
+-  Media Analyst – Researches the given topic and identifies trending discussions.
-2) Content Writer – Creates platform-tailored, engaging content
+-  Content Writer – Creates platform-tailored, engaging content.
-3) SEO Optimizer – Refines the content for search engine optimization and better reach
+-  SEO Optimizer – Refines the content for search engine optimization and better reach.

 🔹 [**Email Optimizer Agent**](https://github.com/Arfa-Ahsan/Email_Optimizer_Agent)
 An intelligent email-writing assistant built using LangGraph and the Reflect–Evaluator design pattern.
 The user provides an email topic (the more detailed, the better)
-1) The Reflect (Generator) agent drafts the initial version of the email
+- The Reflect (Generator) agent drafts the initial version of the email.
-2) The Evaluator agent analyzes it based on parameters like clarity, grammar, call-to-action strength, and tone Developed with Groq LangChain, LangGraph, and MoonshotAI, this system helps users craft clear, professional, and persuasive emails through AI-guided refinement.
+- The Evaluator agent analyzes it based on parameters like clarity, grammar, call-to-action strength, and tone.

+Developed with Groq LangChain, LangGraph, and MoonshotAI, this system helps users craft clear, professional, and persuasive emails through AI-guided refinement.

 🔹 [**UrduWhiz**](https://github.com/Arfa-Ahsan/UrduWhiz)